-Domaine des Dieux
+Domaine des Dieux, Hemel-en-Aarde

 The Hemel-en-Aarde Valley, which translates as Heaven on Earth, rises prettily from just west of Hermanus.